SeeChen/programming_Degisn_Method_And_Practice/README.md

 >- This is the code of Beijing Institute of Technology's 2021 small semester Programming Method and Practice assignments;
 >- These codes are for the convenience of my own review and use in the future;
 >- The comment above the code is the title of the code;
->- The code is not guaranteed to be completely correct, if you have a better code, you can [Pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to me;
+>- The code is not guaranteed to be completely correct, if you have a better code, you can [Pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to me, or chat with me on [Gitter](https://gitter.im/SeeChen);
 >- If you have any questions about the code, you can post a discussion in [Issues](https://github.com/SeeChen/programming_Degisn_Method_And_Practice/issues).
-><!--If you want to view the problem-solving ideas, please click [here](https://google.com);
+><!--If you want to view the problem-solving ideas, please click [here](https://google.com);.-->
->- For the OJ test result of the code, please check the update information column, update information [Identification](#description).-->
+>- For the OJ test result of the code, please check the update information column, update information [Identification](#description).
 #### File
 >- The codes are sorted in the order of [Programming Method and Practice](http://lexue.bit.edu.cn/) from top to bottom, which will different from [Programming Method and Practice](http://lexue.bit.edu.cn/);
 >- Except for the document number, the title is the same as the title used in [Programming Method and Practice](http://lexue.bit.edu.cn/);